cesarderio/NVST/README.md

-# Network Scan Automation Tool
+# Network Vulnerability Scanning Tool

-Nmap Automation Tool is a Python-based script that simplifies the process of network scanning.
+NVST is a Python-based script that simplifies the process of network scanning.
 It integrates with tools like `nikto`, `gobuster`, and `enum4linux` to provide a comprehensive view of potential vulnerabilities in a network.

 ## Features